 Out of all the fantastic things there are to do on the island, kayaking is my favorite here!
 Not only do you have the couple of lakes in Moran state park to paddle around, but you have all the sea!
 And there are so many different places to go it can be a bit overwhelming, so here’s a list!

 Just outside of Eastsound you’ll find the charming Crescent Beach.
 This beach is home to lots of little fish and many types of shellfish.
 Follow the sound around madrona point to see all sorts of little starfish and fish.
 The last time I was kayaking out here, I saw a seal!
-You can bring your own paddle boards or kayaks or rent from the beach shack across the road from the beach.
-They charge either 18 dollars an hour or 50 dollars for a half day.
+You can bring your own paddleboards or kayaks or rent from the beach shack across the road from the beach.
+They charge either 18 dollars an hour or 50 dollars for a half-day.
 The owners here are very kind and will show you how to paddle if you’re a beginner.
 This is probably the best sea kayaking for younger children.

 This kayak guiding group operates from a couple different places on the island.
 From West Beach Resort you can take the sunset tour and paddle the most serene area of the island while viewing the best sunset on the island.
-From Deer harbor, they have the option for either a three hour trip, or an all day kayaking trip from Deer Harbor to Jones Island State park.
+From Deer harbor, they have the option for either a three-hour trip or an all-day kayaking trip from Deer Harbor to Jones Island State Park.
 Shearwater even does a kayaking trip from Rosario Marina!

 Set sail from North Beach in a kayak and you’ll be set for adventure!
 Outer Island Excursions is one of the best kayak rentals on the island and will take you on what I consider to be the most beautiful kayaking trips on the island!
-You can either take a three hour trip guided trip or go solo to the illusive Point Doughty Park!
+You can either take a three-hour trip guided trip or go solo to the elusive Point Doughty Park!
 This park is surrounded on all sides by private property and so can only be reached by boat!
 The park is sweet, with really cool tide pools to look into (I’ve seen crabs here playing with other crabs, as well as starfish and seals!) and little camping spots complete with grills!

 Outer Island will also take you to Sucia Island!
-This is an all day trip to a small island three miles off the shore of Orcas.
-They take you to the island with a power boat and then equip you to kayak for several hours around the guarded shores of Sucia.
+This is an all-day trip to a small island three miles off the shore of Orcas.
+They take you to the island with a powerboat and then equip you to kayak for several hours around the guarded shores of Sucia.